Postdoctoral Certificate in University Teaching and Learning

-The fall 2020 schedule is now available.
+The winter 2021 schedule is now available.

 If you are/were a University of Calgary postdoctoral scholar and you have earned any four out of five badges (listed below), you are eligible to apply for the certificate after September 1, 2020.

 Participants are still welcome to complete all five badges.

 Current badge completion requirements apply whether you have taken face-to-face or remote courses.

 Click here to view the technology requirements for students taking online, remote and blended courses.

 You will learn to

 - Engage in collaborative, critically reflective conversations with colleagues to explore current issues, theories and research in postsecondary education

 - Identify and implement research-informed teaching methods that enhance student learning

 - Practice peer teaching, and collecting and responding to feedback from colleagues